 Strategies for local communities and states to reduce the risk of COVID-19 transmission during climate-related extreme events like heat waves, hurricanes, and wildfires.

-'Nature is trying to tell us something'
+How deforestation is connected to our health: ‘Nature is really trying to tell us something’

 Aaron Bernstein MD, MPH

 Aaron examines the human health effects of global environmental changes with the aim of promoting a deeper understanding of these subjects among students, educators, policy makers, and the public.